 Clothing Packing Tips for Carry-On Only

 If you’ve committed to traveling with only carry-on luggage, the amount of stuff you can bring will be limited.
 So how do you decide what to bring and what to leave at home?
+I can help with these clothing packing tips for carry-on only travel.

 Clothing is probably going to take up the most amount of room, but it’s also where you have the most flexibility, so it’s a good place to start.
-Here are some clothing packing tips for carry-on only travel.
+I’ve taken many 1 week trips with only a carry on, and I’ve even traveled for 2 weeks with just a carry on bag.
+So you can do it too.

 Please note that some posts contain links that earn me a small commission at no extra cost to you.